 Required Experience and Education

-- A minimum of 5 years of experience in coastal community development and developing financial inclusion and community enterprise approaches in the sustainable use of natural resources;
+- A minimum of 5 years of experience in coastal community development, micro finance, cooperative development, developing financial inclusion or community enterprise approaches in the sustainable use of natural resources;

-- Strong understanding of socioeconomic technical data needed for MA-R design, and environment and socioeconomic issues especially those related to incentives to improve community livelihoods and food security;
+- Strong understanding of socioeconomic technical data needed for sustainable fisheries, and environment and socioeconomic issues especially those related to incentives to improve community livelihoods and food security;

 - Proven expertise in project planning, project management, and management skills and demonstrate people-oriented focus;